imikimi/WKWebViewWorkerTester/README.md

 > SecurityError: DOM Exception 18: An attempt was made to break through the security policy of the user agent.

+If you click the second button.

+> XMLHttpRequest cannot load file:///Users/[...]/WKWebViewTester.app/www/echo_worker.js.
+Cross origin requests are only supported for HTTP.

 #### Local Assets

 * www/index.html